tolegen-ai/tolegen-ai/README.md

 ## Contact

-For collaboration, technical review, or AI/ML TPM opportunities, connect through GitHub or LinkedIn.
+For collaboration, technical review, or career opportunities, connect through GitHub or LinkedIn.